cikelly/geoidlab/README.md

 - Automatically downloads [SRTM30PLUS](https://topex.ucsd.edu/pub/srtm30_plus/srtm30/grd/) over the bounding box of interest
 - Automatically downloads a GGM from [ICGEM](https://icgem.gfz-potsdam.de/tom_longtime)
 - Uses a template file so that users do not have to interact with the scripts

+## Reference
+1. [Yakubu, C. I., Ferreira, V. G. and Asante, C. Y., (2017): Towards the Selection of an Optimal Global Geopotential Model for the Computation of the Long-Wavelength Contribution: A Case Study of Ghana, Geosciences, 7(4), 113,](http://www.mdpi.com/2076-3263/7/4/113)